xPTM1219/playframework-test/README.md

 # playframework-test

-This project contains a simple Play project to learn about Play's and Akka structure.
+This project contains a simple Play project to learn about Play's and Akka structure and dependencies.

 ## Notes

-At the moment I had to use SBT v1.2.8 because Akka fails somehow.
+I manage to compile and run it using SBT `v1.9.9` and `v1.11.7`.

 * Scala 2.13.17
 * Java 17
-* Akka 2.8.8
+* Akka 2.7.1
 * Play 2.7.9

 ## Errors